alan-platform/AlanForVSCode/README.md

-# Fabric language package for VS Code
+# Fabric extension for VS Code

+This package provides syntax highlighting and goto/peek definition for Alan languages, and other tools for working with Fabric projects.

 ## Example task configuration